The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/1-data-types-variables.md

  1. `const` declares a block-scoped variable that cannot be reassigned.
 This should be your go-to variable declaration.
  2. `let` declares a re-assignable block-scoped variable.
 Use only when reassignment is necessary.
  3. `var` declares a re-assignable, hoisted, function-scoped variable. **Do not use `var`**.
 Hoisting and function-scoped variables can cause unexpected behavior (read more below).
- 4. Global variables are declared without a keyword. **Do not use global variables**.
+ 4. Global-scoped variables are declared without a keyword. **Do not use global variables**.

 ```js
 // Good